Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Fuzzing the YouTube Video Ad Responses

-How about fuzzing the ad video responses?
-Now being able to isolate ad videos, as a smoke test, I sent back 200 responses with empty bodies and the iOS app went bananas; it was as if there is an infinite loop with no delay just hammering YouTube’s own servers trying to get the next part of the video in panic mode.
-I felt bad for their servers, so I stopped.
-Then, what would a happy-path response payload look like?
+How about fuzzing the ad-video responses?
+Now that I can isolate ad videos, as a smoke test I send back 200 responses with empty bodies, and the iOS app goes bananas—it enters an infinite loop with no delay, just hammering YouTube’s servers while trying to fetch the next part of the video in panic mode.
+I feel bad for their servers, so I stop.
+Then I wonder: what would a happy-path response payload look like?

 Infinite spin-lock loop of YouTube trying to get the next bytes of the ad video